1: Be Technically & Tactically Proficient

-Today, I want to share some basic Army leadership principles with you.
+In today’s post, I want to share 11 Army leadership principles with you.
 I found these 11 Army leadership principles on a little cardboard tri-fold brochure published by the 1st Army, sometime around WW2.
-I read it several times and realized the information is just as relevant today as it was nearly 70-years ago.
+I read it several times and realized the information is just as relevant today as it was when it was published in the 1940s.

 These Army leadership principles are time-tested.
 They will benefit any NCO or commissioned officer.
 What I will do in the paragraphs below is share each of the 11 Army leadership principles with you, and also provide my own two cents on each one.
-Each principle is in bold and italics.
+Each principle is bold.
 They are listed in order.

 Top 11 Army Leadership Principles

 These are the principles that guide effective military leaders.
 Be sure to evaluate yourself with each principle and see what you can do to improve as a leader.